 Basic view At Murata, we strive to strengthen each domain along the supply chain management (SCM) axis, where value is delivered from suppliers to customers through our business, and along the engineering chain management (ECM) axis, where products and related processes and equipment are developed.
 Additionally, by harnessing the strengths of these domains, we demonstrate our core competencies, "the power to give shape to needs" and "the power to deliver value."
-Management systems for profit/ Things (materials, equipment, products, etc.) loss, quality, human resources, etc. Suppliers Customers Materials Products Product development, process development, ECM axis: The power to give shape to need
+Management systems for profit/ Things (materials, equipment, products, etc.) loss, quality, human resources, etc. Production management system Suppliers Customers Materials Products Process system Product development, process development, Development and equipment development divisions ECM axis: The power to give shape to needs